SuperOffice/SDK-Doc/Web.Application/Developer's Guide/Customization and Deployment/Customization and Deployment.md

 </pages>
 ```

-Because pages can contain duplicate element ids at various nested levels, care must be taken to ensure no unusual side effects occur when using this approach.
-The potential for side effects was enough to deem this capability too powerful for replace and remove actions.
+Because pages can contain duplicate element ids at various nested levels, care must be taken when using this approach to ensure no unusual side effects occur.

+_The potential for xpath side effects was enough to deem this capability too powerful for replace and remove actions._

 ## System Configuration Files

-System configuration files are the files that declare every application dependency, including web controls, currents, menu items and pages.
+System configuration files declare every application dependency, including web controls, currents, menu items and pages.
 These files essentially describe the skeleton of the entire web application.

 This section includes merge file examples for a few system configuration files.

 ### SoApplicationConfiguration

-This file can contains definitions for:
+This file can contain declarations for:

 - pages and dialogs
 - currents